jpnut/nested-filter-example/README.md

 composer install
 ```

-To seed the application with some random data, run:
+To run the migrations and seed the application with some random data, run:

 ```
-php artisan db:seed
+php artisan migrate --seed
 ```

 To build the front end assets, run: